 Dealing with separation

-If you and your partner separate, the relevant law depends on whether or not you are married.
+If you and your partner separate, the relevant law depends on whether or not you are married or civil partners.

 - Division of assets: If your separation is likely to be permanent, it will need to be decided how the assets you hold with your partner are divided, including your home.
 It’s often better to discuss this with your spouse and come to an agreement (perhaps with the help of mediation), but if this isn’t possible, you will have to apply to the court to decide exactly what form this division will take.
 We can help you throughout this process.